 The William Burgess District (WBD) and, by direct extension, the Nassau Crossing PUD represents the philosophical shift in land-use planning away from the unsustainable automobile oriented development pattern that has been prominent in Nassau County over the preceding decades.
-It is the intent of this PUD to create a sense of place in the form of a compact mixed-use walkable community, designed at a PUD to create pedestrian sca sense.
-Through each element community median half century. pedestrian scale, that promotes strong social ties and the cultivation of 'community' in the inter-personal sense.
-Through the application of sound land-use planning, urban design and placemaking techniques, each element of the development program is designed to encourage the daily face-to-face interaction of community members which was lost with the sprawling suburban scale development pattern of the last
+It is the intent of this PUD to create a sense of place in the form of a compact mixed-use walkable community, designed at a pedestrian scale, that promotes strong social ties and the cultivation of 'community' in the inter-personal sense.
+Through the application of sound land-use planning, urban design and placemaking techniques, each element of the development program is designed to encourage the daily face-to-face interaction of community members which was lost with the sprawling suburban scale development pattern of the last half century.